 Thousands of pedestrians are killed every year in the United States as a result of traffic accidents.
-Tens of thousands are injured, and many will never recover from the physical and emotional trauma.
-Illinois experiences for its fair share of casualties, with thousands of auto pedestrian accidents occurring each and every year throughout the state.
+Furthermore, tens of thousands suffer injuries and many will never recover from the physical and emotional trauma.
+Similarly, Illinois experiences its fair share of casualties.
+In fact, thousands of pedestrian accidents occur each and every year throughout the state.

 Cities like Chicago are particularly hazardous for individuals traveling on foot.
 According to the U.S. Department of Transportation, the vast majority (73 percent) of all pedestrian fatalities occur in an urban setting.
 Unfortunately, many people take their lives into their hands when they walk to school or work every day.

-A combination of factors contributes to the vast majority of accidents involving pedestrians.
+There is a combination of factors that contribute to the vast majority of accidents involving pedestrians.
 While motorist error is responsible for many crashes, pedestrian negligence is also to blame in some cases.
-Some of the most common causes of auto pedestrian accidents include:
+Some of the most common causes of auto-pedestrian accidents include:

 It’s important to know what to do if you suffer injuries as a result of an auto accident.
-As a pedestrian hit by a car, you may have a legal right to pedestrian accident compensation.
-The key is learning how to obtain redress.
-Contacting a personal injury attorney is critical to protecting your rights and ensuring a favorable outcome.
+Consequently, as a pedestrian hit by a car, you may have a legal right to pedestrian accident compensation.
+Therefore, the key is learning how to obtain redress.
+Above all, contacting a personal injury attorney is critical to protecting your rights and ensuring a favorable outcome.

 Understanding Negligence Laws

 Whether or not you’ll be able to receive compensation for your injuries depends on who was at fault.
 That, in turn, is determined by a state’s negligence laws that apply to both the driver and the pedestrian.